ninosfl/warwick-cs261/server/README.md

 # Instructions To Run Server

-Make sure python 3.8+ is installed on your system.
+Make sure python 3.8+ and npm 6.13+ are both installed on your system.

 ## Windows